rfwarn/TradingView-Alpaca-Bridge/README.md

 # TradingView-Alpaca-alerts
 A python program that receives alerts from TradingView (indicators and strategies) and creates buy/sell orders on Alpaca with real and paper accounts.

+- Right now, this is good for trying strategies out with a paper account (not real trading).
+- Generate report will create a CSV daily report for buying and selling with alpaca paperor real stocks.
+Default is 7 days prior.
 - Uses TradingView webhook.
 Can use ngrok, cloud service, etc. to connect webhook to flask server.
 - Compatible with **'Machine Learning: Lorentzian Classification'** indicator alerts (match Close Long, Open Long, etc.)
   - <font color=orange>LDC Kernel Bullish ▲ | CLSK@4.015 | </font>(1)...